qw-in/llmo-world/README.md

 > 👋 Arcjet folks!
 Thanks for having a look!
 This is not an
 > Arcjet engineering project & likely won't become one.
 It
 > is currently under the Arcjet org but David will decide
-> on it's future home after the demo on Thursday.
+> on its future home after the demo on Thursday.
 >
 > For this reason I will _not_ be following our engineering
 > workflow.
 I won't be requesting formal reviews or